-The aim of this unit is to introduce students to corporate regulation in Australia and to create an awareness of corporate issues.
+The aim of this unit is to introduce students to the Australian legal system and particularly commercial and corporate law and regulation.
+After dealing with core aspects of rights and liabilities, and the characteristics of business organisations generally, the unit focuses on Australian company law and students will develop an understanding of the nature and function of a company, as well as the important issues concerning the duties of directors and shareholder rights.
+The unit will also address issues relevant to companies and individuals in financial difficulty and the law as to insolvency.
+Seminars will focus on relevant issues, cases and sections of the Corporations Act and other relevant legislation.
 Students will be required to research and prepare specific aspects of the unit and be able to deliver a clear and informed presentation in this regard.
-Lectures will focus on relevant issues, cases and sections.
 Issues such as how to prepare for exams and how to maximise grades will be addressed.
 This is a postgraduate unit and the expectations placed on students will have regard to this fact.